Risks

 Take for example a Shared Service Center.
 Historically, the activities around transactions giving rise to indirect taxes have been handled by in- country entities that are more familiar with local regulations and compliance requirements and accustomed to the rules and obligations for invoicing, liability, rates, accounting and reporting specific to each of the myriad jurisdictions.

-But what happens when VAT and GST functions are transferred to an offshore SSC in some faraway location?
-How complex will the operational requirements be when one SSC is dealing with countless transactions that originate in multiple countries and languages and fall under the auspices of a variety of cultures and authorities?
+But what happens when VAT and GST functions are transferred to an offshore SSC in a faraway location?
+How complex will the operational requirements be when one SSC deals with countless transactions that originate in multiple countries and languages and fall under the auspices of various cultures and authorities?

-In the new situation often the employee turnover is high and the local staff made redundant.
+In the new situation, employee turnover is often high, and the local staff are made redundant.

 Can you predict the risk?

-Historical knowledge lost and not managed A multinational company based in France decided to centralize and transfer functions to Switzerland.
-Not only did they neglect to document the processes and thoroughly analyze the VAT impact, they also lost staff that was familiar with the functions.
+A multinational company based in France decided to centralize and transfer functions to Switzerland.
+Not only did they neglect to document the processes and thoroughly analyze the VAT impact, they also lost staff familiar with the functions.

-As a result, the company also lost access to the historical data relating to the preparation of VAT returns and had employees that were unfamiliar with the methods for preparing the returns or making manual adjustments.
+As a result, the company also lost access to the historical data for preparing VAT returns and had employees unfamiliar with the methods for preparing the returns or making manual adjustments.

-At the time the VAT audit was announced, major panic ensued and the SSC staff had to work around the clock to obtain more insight into the original processes and collect information for reconstructing the VAT returns.
+When the VAT audit was announced, a major panic ensued, and the SSC staff had to work around the clock to obtain more insight into the original processes and collect information to reconstruct the VAT returns.

-The company was at risk for the full amount of the VAT and for penalties of up to 100% of the VAT owed.
-In short, the potential benefits of the SSC migration were largely overshadowed by the additional time and money that had to be spent for this emergency response and the disruption to orderly operations.
+The company was at risk of the full VAT amount and penalties of up to 100% of the VAT owed.
+In short, the potential benefits of the SSC migration were largely overshadowed by the additional time and money spent on this emergency response and the disruption to orderly operations.

-As MNCs move more and more to the shared service model to meet their varied objectives, the responsibility for indirect taxes migrates with them, especially in the case of VAT and goods and service tax (GST).
-Also, complexity in managing these taxes increases exponentially when cross-border activities are involved, especially in today’s VAT environment, where all too often controls are external, processes are manual and procedures are not documented.
+As MNCs move increasingly to the shared service model to meet their varied objectives, the responsibility for indirect taxes migrates with them, especially in the case of VAT and goods and services tax (GST).
+Also, complexity in managing these taxes increases exponentially when cross-border activities are involved, especially in today’s VAT environment, where controls are often external, processes are manual, and procedures are not documented.

-One of the most common side effects of an migration that cannot be fully realized surfaces in the realm of invoicing.
-For example, large numbers of payable invoices are not correctly coded so VAT is not deducted (in time).
+One of the most common side effects of a migration that cannot be fully realized is invoicing.
+For example, many payable invoices are not correctly coded, so VAT is not deducted (in time).

-Getting ahead of possible problems at the planning stage before they arise in practice is one critical way to make sure that the company reaps the benefits.
-The change of a business model can create not only VAT risks, but as well commercial risks such as logistics problems in getting goods into a country and delays and hold off of shipments resulting in disruption of daily business.
+One critical way to ensure that the company reaps the benefits is to anticipate possible problems at the planning stage before they arise in practice.
+A change in business model can create not only VAT risks but also commercial risks, such as logistics problems in getting goods into a country and delays and hold-ups of shipments, resulting in disruption of daily business.

-A couple of root cause examples: the company forgot to register for VAT or procurement forgot to agree with supplier who was importing the goods.
+There are a couple of root cause examples: the company forgot to register for VAT or procurement forgot to agree with the supplier who was importing the goods.

 Examples where indirect tax input is always needed upfront